hien-vibeapps/vibeapps_gen005-coffeshop/docs_generated/security-tester/security-audit-coffee-shop-management.md

 ## Executive Summary

-This comprehensive security audit identified **16 critical and high-severity vulnerabilities** across the Coffee Shop Management System.
+This comprehensive security audit identified **17 critical and high-severity vulnerabilities** across the Coffee Shop Management System.
 The most critical issues are:

 1. **Complete absence of authentication and authorization** - All API endpoints are publicly accessible
-2. **SQL Injection vulnerability** in sort parameter
+2. **Widespread SQL Injection vulnerability** in sort parameter across 7 services
 3. **Missing security headers** - No helmet or security middleware
 4. **XSS risk** - JWT tokens stored in localStorage
 5. **No CSRF protection**